haradakunihiko/react-confirm/README.md

     <button onClick={() => cancel('arguments will be passed to the callback')}>CANCEL</button>
     <button onClick={() => proceed('same as cancel')}>OK</button>
   </Dialog>
 }

+YourDialog.propTypes = {
+  show: PropTypes.bool, // passed from confirmable
+  proceed: PropTypes.func, // passed from confirmable
+  cancel: PropTypes.func, // passed from confirmable
+  dismiss: PropTypes.func, // passed from confirmable
+  confirmation: PropTypes.string, // passed as arguments of your confirm function
+  optios: PropTypes.object // passed as arguments of your confirm function }

 // confirmable HOC pass props `show`, `dismiss`, `cancel` and `proceed` to your component.